RashView More Before & Afters

 Dr. Joel Schlessinger, a board-certified dermatologist, cosmetic surgeon, and previously a board-certified pediatrician at Schlessinger MD in Omaha, Nebraska can assess your rash and determine the best treatment.
 He has the medical background to consider every possibility, make the correct diagnosis, and work for solutions that will result in improvement in the quality of your skin.

-What causes rashes on skin?
+What causes rashes on the skin?
 A look at different types of skin rashes.

 Your skin is the barrier between you and your environment.
-It’s your first line of defense.
-So it’s important to pay attention to what your skin is telling you in the form of rashes and other skin conditions.
-The rash is a sign that something is going on.
+It’s your first line of defense against the outside world.
+Therefore, it’s important to pay attention to what your skin is telling you in the form of rashes and other skin conditions.
+A rash can be a sign that something is going on.
 A rash can also be a signal that you’ve come into contact with something that has caused an allergic reaction.
 These can range from certain types of jewelry, the use of some soaps and detergents, certain foods, or even certain types of medication.
 Being a board-certified dermatologist, Dr. Schlessinger and his associates have the skill and education to correctly determine the cause and treatment of various skin rashes.

 These are all concerns that Dr. Schlessinger will consider, among thousands of other causes for different types of skin rashes.
 Years of training are necessary to determine what might be responsible for causing a rash on your body.

 “I love the challenge of finding out what the cause of a perplexing rash is and treating it to make sure patients recover quickly.”

 Are you eligible to participate in a clinical trial to test new skin rash treatment options?

 At the Schlessinger MD Skin Research Center located with Schlessinger MD in Omaha, Nebraska, Dr. Schlessinger and his clinical staff conduct research studies to test new medications for skin conditions.